Helen Hogan

-Helen Merrick Hogan (née Watson; 29 September 1923 – 1 January 2025) was a New Zealand teacher, academic, and researcher, known for her work in Māori and Moriori studies, oral history, and literary anthologies.
+Helen Merrick Hogan (née Watson; 29 September 1923 – 1 January 2025) was a New Zealand teacher, academic and researcher.
+She was known for her work in Māori and Moriori studies, oral history and literary anthologies.

 Early life, family and education

-Hogan was born Helen Merrick Watson in Christchurch on 29 September 1923, the daughter of William Davie Watson, a service-station proprietor, and Charlotte Amelia Watson (née Smith), a Karitane nurse.
-She was educated at Christchurch Girls' High School, where she was dux in 1942.
-She want on to study at University of Canterbury, graduating with a Bachelor of Arts degree with second-class honours in 1946, and a Master of Arts degree in English and history, also with second-class honours, in 1949.
+Hogan was born Helen Merrick Watson in Christchurch on 29 September 1923.
+She was the daughter of William Davie Watson, a service-station proprietor, and Charlotte Amelia Watson (née Smith), a Karitane nurse.
+She was educated at Christchurch Girls' High School where she was dux in 1942.
+She want on to study at Canterbury University College, graduating with a Bachelor of Arts degree with second-class honours in 1946, and a Master of Arts degree in English and history, also with second-class honours, in 1949.

 Watson learned music from a young age, passing examinations for ATCL (teaching diploma) in 1941.
 She later gave private music lessons, teaching music theory and piano, and played in the Christchurch Symphony Orchestra.

-In 1956, Watson became engaged to Denis James Hogan, an analytical chemist who became a professor at the University of Canterbury, and they married the following year.
-The couple went on to have two children, including Seamus Hogan (1962–2015), an economist and one of the developers of the WASP prediction tool used in limited-overs cricket matches.
+In 1956, Watson became engaged to Denis Hogan, an analytical chemist who became a professor at the University of Canterbury.
+They married the following year.
+The couple had two children.
+Her son Seamus (1962–2015) was an economist and one of the developers of the WASP prediction tool used in limited-overs cricket matches.

 Teaching career

-After earning a teaching diploma at Auckland Teachers' College, Watson taught taught at Avonside Girls' High School in Christchurch for six years, with a year's break in Australia in 1953 where she gained further teaching experience and studied playing the oboe at the Sydney Conservatorium of Music.
+After earning a teaching diploma at the Auckland Teachers' College, Watson taught at Avonside Girls' High School in Christchurch for six years, with a year's break in Australia in 1953 when she gained further teaching experience and studied playing the oboe at the Sydney Conservatorium of Music.

-After her marriage, Hogan taught at Darfield High School, and then, after a year off to have her first child, was a foundation staff member at Hillmorton High School in 1961.
-According to Hogan, she was "not too hot on housekeeping", so she used her salary to pay for a housekeeper, and worked at Hillmorton for 12 years, rising to become head of English, as well as teacher-librarian in charge of the school's new library in 1969.
+After her marriage, Hogan taught at Darfield High School.
+After a year off to have her first child, she then became a foundation staff member at Hillmorton High School in 1961.
+According to Hogan, she was "not too hot on housekeeping", so she used her salary to pay for a housekeeper.
+She worked at Hillmorton for 12 years, rising to become head of English as well as the teacher-librarian in charge of the school's new library in 1969.

 As an English teacher, Hogan observed that her students often wrote better poems after being exposed to other people's poetry.
-As a result, she edited and published her first poetry anthology, Nowhere Far from the Sea, specifically for secondary-school students, in 1971.
-The book contained poems by well-known and lesser-known New Zealand poets, as well as a poem by one of her students.
+As a result, in 1971 she edited and published her first poetry anthology, Nowhere Far from the Sea, specifically for secondary-school students.
+The book contained poems by both well-known and lesser-known New Zealand poets as well as a poem by one of her students.